sylhare/sylhare.github.io/_posts/2021/2021-07-26-Apollo-and-graphql.md

 We can pass our parameters directly in the variable with `query OneBook($title: String! = "Atlanta")` which is a bit silly for only one string.
 This will test that the resolver returns your expected value.

-As usual find some working example in [sylhare/Apollo](https://github.com/sylhare/Apollo) 🛰 and see you in Space!
+As usual, find some working example in [sylhare/Apollo](https://github.com/sylhare/Apollo) 🛰 and see you in Space!